LiUSemWeb/LIONES/README.md

 ## Installation (tested with python version 3.7)

-* Following packages are needed and successfully installed messages are shown:
+* Following packages are needed:

 [//]: # "python -m pip install \"graphql-core>=3\""
 [//]: # "GraphQL-core 3 can be installed from PyPI using the built-in pip command:"